herop/shared/README.md

 ### Third - Let's get to work Magit, shall we

-+ Open the folder in Emacs and use "magit-init" (Magit will prepare your folder with anything needed further use)
++ Open your folder (see above) in Emacs and use "magit-init" (Magit will prepare your folder with anything needed for further use)
-+ Then, within the Magit interface (magit-status if not already open) use "C" to clone the existing repo
++ Then, within the Magit interface (magit-status if not already open) use ´C´ to clone the existing repo (´?´ for a list of available commands inside Magit)
 + Fill in a name plus the URL from above, like so: shared/<new-folder-name>
-+ Use the following folder:

 ### Fourth - Where where we?
 Ahh, right